 Siliwal et al., (2011) discovered a new species Tigidia sahyadri from Uttara Kannada District, Karnataka.
 Two new trapdoor spider species of the genus Scalidognathus (Araneae: Idiopidae) from South Western Ghats of India are reported by Sanap and Mirza (2011).
-Marusik et al., (2012) observed a new species, Amaurobius koponeni (Araneae: Amaurobiidae) from Himachal Pradesh on the basis of a male specimen.
+Marusik et al., (2012) observed a new species, Amaurobius koponeni (Araneae: Amaurobiidae) from Himachal Pradesh based on a male specimen.

-Two new species of the spiders, Oxyopes kobaenis sp. nov., Oxyopes boriensis sp. nov. from Oxyopidae family are described from central India from Koha and Bori meadows, Goa by Bodkhe and Vankhede (2012).Chatterjee and Dutta ( 1979) and Gupta and Pawar (1986) attempted to survey spider species inhabiting the rice ecosystem.
+Two new species of the spiders, Oxyopes kobaenis sp. nov., Oxyopes boriensis sp. nov. from Oxyopidae family are described from central India from Koha and Bori meadows, Goa by Bodkhe and Vankhede (2012).
+Chatterjee and Dutta ( 1979) and Gupta and Pawar (1986) attempted to survey spider species inhabiting the rice ecosystem.
 Rajendran (1987) reported five species from Tamil Nadu while Nirmala (1990) reported 13 genera falling under eight families.
-In Tamil Nadu, Nirmala (1990) surveyed rice pockets in the western region of the state and gathered 18 species of spiders from different kinds of rice ecosystem namely, well irrigated and direct sown rice.
-Ganesh Kumar (1994) surveyed spiders occuring in the rice fields of Aliyarnagar, Coimbatore and Karaikal.
-After this no concerted attempt has been made to investigate the rest of the regions of Tamil Nadu including the major eastern coastal belt.
+In Tamil Nadu, Nirmala (1990) surveyed rice pockets in the western region of the state and gathered 18 species of spiders from different kinds of rice ecosystems namely, well-irrigated and direct-sown rice.
+Ganesh Kumar (1994) surveyed spiders occurring in the rice fields of Aliyarnagar, Coimbatore, and Karaikal.
+After this, no concerted attempt has been made to investigate the rest of the regions of Tamil Nadu including the major eastern coastal belt.
 During the last 20 years, several studies on spider fauna in forest ecosystems and plantation crops have been published all over the world.
-Although a large number of studies exist, the significance spiders as natural control agents in the forest agroecosystem is still largely unknown.
+Although a large number of studies exist, the significance of spiders as natural control agents in the forest agroecosystem is still largely unknown.

 Natural enemies of spiders

 Though spiders are voracious predators by nature, they themselves are prey for many larger animals and birds.
 The spider wasp (Pompilidae) and mud dabbers (Sphecidae) are known to be the arch hunters of spiders (Toft and Rees, 1998).
-Arachnids like harvestmen, pseudo scorpions and mites have also been reported to prey occasionally on spiders (Foelix, 1982).
-Other animals like toads, fish, lizards, geckoes, birds and monkeys also feed on spiders (Foelix, 1982).
+Arachnids like harvestmen, pseudo scorpions, and mites have also been reported to prey occasionally on spiders (Foelix, 1982).
+Other animals like toads, fish, lizards, geckoes, birds, and monkeys also feed on spiders (Foelix, 1982).

 Effect of cultivation practices on spiders

-The influence of different agricultural practices (viz.,edge crop, zero tillage sowing and low input of fertilizers ) on the density and diversity of spider populations of small wheat fields present in close vicinity were compared in experiments conducted from 2007-2009.Agroecosystems are ephemeral habitats and existence of spiders depends upon the growing season of annual crops.
+The influence of different agricultural practices such as edge crop, zero tillage sowing, and low input of fertilizers on the density and diversity of spider populations of small wheat fields present in close vicinity were compared in experiments conducted from 2007-2009.Agroecosystems are ephemeral habitats and existence of spiders depends upon the growing season of annual crops.
 Bishop and Riechert (1990) reported that crop cultivation destroyed vegetational complexity and significantly reduced the local spider community.
 On the other hand, vegetational complexity, particularly involving weeds, has been associated with increased spider populations in any ecosystem (Ali and Reagan, 1986).Thomas and Jepson (1997) opined that agricultural operations caused large population depletions of Linyphiid spiders in grass and cereal fields.
-Crop harvesting has a greater negative impact on spider populations than any other agricultural practice by way of physical injury and egg sac destruction (Gertsch and Riechert, 1976; Hatley and Macmahon, 1980 and Bishop, 1981).
-Cutting operations in grass fields for silage production was reported to reduce spider populations by 56 to 96 per cent (Thomas and Jepson, 1997).
-Next to harvesting, tillage was mainly responsible for mortality of spider populations in agricultural ecosystems Apart from the harvest and tillage practices and other agricultural practices like herbicide and pesticide application, weeding, over grazing, flood irrigation, over fertilization, and trash burning are affect the spider species.
+Crop harvesting has a greater negative impact on spider populations than any other agricultural practice by way of physical injury and egg sac destruction (Gertsch and Riechert, 1976; Hatley and Macmahon, 1980 ; Bishop, 1981).
+Cutting operations in grass fields for silage production were reported to reduce spider populations by 56 to 96 percent (Thomas and Jepson, 1997).
+Next to harvesting, tillage was mainly responsible for the mortality of spider populations in agricultural ecosystems.
+Apart from the harvest and tillage practices and other agricultural practices like herbicide and pesticide application, weeding, over-grazing, flood irrigation, over- fertilization, and trash burning affect the spider species.

-Spiders suffer from human impact
+Anthropogenic effect on spider diversity